How to register CodeTwo applications in Azure AD

 Solution:

 CodeTwo Backup (starting version 2.3.x).
 CodeTwo Office 365 Migration / CodeTwo Exchange Migration (starting version 3.2.x) and the Sent Items Update service in CodeTwo Exchange Rules family of software (starting version x.14) connect to Microsoft 365 (Office 365) by using the secure OAuth 2.0 authorization protocol.
-To enable this connection, first you need to register the CodeTwo application in Azure AD for all Microsoft 365 tenants that will be used in your CodeTwo software.
+To enable this connection, first you need to register the CodeTwo application in Entra ID for all Microsoft 365 tenants that will be used in your CodeTwo software.
 Next, to allow the CodeTwo application to access your data and perform the necessary tasks, you also need to grant the necessary permissions to that application.

 Important